lace/blmath/README.md

 blmath
 ======

-A collection of math related utilities used by many bits of BodyLabs code.
+A collection of math related utilities used by many bits of BodyLabs' code.

 Requirements
 ------------